-Looking for a versatile space, or multidisciplinary room?
+Looking for a versatile art space, or multidisciplinary room?
 Or perhaps you’re looking for activities for the family, a workshop or a fun event?
 You can find all of these right here in Mississauga.
-Check out the Creative Hub 1352 at the Small Arms Building any day of the week to see artists creating, collaborating, and exploring together.
+Check out the Creative Hub 1352 any day of the week to see artists creating, collaborating, and exploring together.
 There’s even classes for young ones or adults, as well as performances, festivals, farmers markets and more.

 Located in the Small Arms Inspection Building (at Lakeshore and Dixie), “The Creative Hub 1352 will act as a catalyst, facilitator and leader in supporting the adaptive re-use, management and programming of the Small Arms Inspection building as a Creative Hub.”
 It also plans to help with creating and giving access to creative programming with a focus on cross disciplinary and intersectional projects.

-The building was a large munitions plant in the 1940s, providing weapons for the Canadian army during world war two and up until 1974.
+The building itself has an interesting history.
+It was a large munitions plant in the 1940s, providing weapons for the Canadian army during world war two and up until 1974.
 Two thirds of the factory workers were women, which was huge for the time, and this had a large role in shaping women’s current role in the Canadian work force.

 The building was purchased in 1992 by the Toronto and Region Conservation Authority, but it was set for demolition in 2008.
 The Small arms society, founded that same year, aimed to protect this beautiful and historically meaningful space.
 The group behind this project was the Lakeview Legacy Community Foundation.
 They were able to get the City of Mississauga to designate it a Heritage Building in 2009.

 In 2017 the city of Mississauga was able to purchase the building and some of the land surrounding it.
 In 2018 it was re-opened as a public space for cultural events and workshops to take place.